XiaoZhuoBao/LiteratureRead/Writerside/topics/Reference.md

       Fluoride-labile protecting groups
       Enzyme-labile protecting groups
       Reduction-labile protecting groups
-      Oxidation-labile protecting groups
-      Protecting groups cleaved by heavy metal salts or their complexes.
+      Oxidation-labile protecting groups       cleaved by heavy metal salts or their complexes.
       Photolabile protecting groups
       Double-layered protecting groups
       Various groups are cleaved in acid or base conditions, but the others are more unusual.